m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 But there is a problem: the page is slow.
 And we're going to fix it.

-An optimized and fixed version of the page os available over [here][7], and more details on the optimization process are available in the rest of this post.
+An optimized and fixed version of the page is available over [here][7], and more details on the optimization process are available in the rest of this post.

 <!-- more -->